 As previously noted, in the Second Annual Report Order, the PUC directed the Company to conduct additional testing as part of the Contact Voltage Program and to provide the results in the Contact Voltage Annual Report.
-This included manually performing post mitigation testing in the areas where previous remediation work was completed before the 2023 mobile survey to ensure that the repairs were addressed.
-For FY22, no assets required post mitigation testing because there were no company owned assets that needed mitigation.
+This included manually performing post mitigation testing in the areas where previous remediation work was completed before the 2024 mobile survey to ensure that the repairs were addressed.
+For FY 2023 the Company performed post mitigation testing and recorded the results.
+Table 4237 -Exhibit 2 FY 2024 provides those results.
+Eleven (11) company events were documented.
+The table provides the data of Asset Ownership, Investigation Summary of Cause, RIE Verification on Voltage, Repair Date, Type of Repair, Repair status, and shunt voltage results.

-The Narragansett Electric Company d/b/a Rhode Island Energy RIPUC Docket No. 4237 2023 Contact Voltage Annual Report Page 13 of 26
+The Narragansett Electric Company d/b/a Rhode Island Energy RIPUC Docket No. 4237 2024 Contact Voltage Annual Report Page 13 of 27